immitsu/nbff-parser/readme.md

 ##### `withId: boolean`

-You can add `id` and `pid` to the bookmark object by enabling the corresponding option.
+Adds `id` and `pid` to the bookmark object.
 These properties represent the path to the object.

 ```js
 import { parse } from 'nbff-parser'